 - Room Service: Available 24 hours.

-InterContinental Sydney – Rooms
+InterContinental – Rooms

 - Smoking Rooms: By Australian law, smoking is forbidden within hotel buildings.